Skip to Content

 Green Valley Lake, CA

 Green Valley Family Campground is located slightly north of Arrowbear, “the midway point between Lake Arrowhead and Big Bear.”
-37 camping sites are available, with 11 being available on a first-come, first-served basis.
+37 camping sites are available, with 11 available on a first-come, first-served basis, and other 26 set aside for online reservations.
 Amenities include picnic tables and flush toilets.
 Family activities include hiking, trout fishing, kayaking, and more.
 The busiest season tends to be summer.

 Doheny State Beach